jsayles/Thing1and2/README.md

 # Thing 1 and Thing 2
-An overly simplistic set of communication devices
+An overly simplistic set of communication devices: Thing1 and Thing2

 ## Userful Commands
 ```screen /dev/tty.SLAB_USBtoUART 115200```